kthewhispers/Passbench/README.md

 Ultimately, Passbench is made with speed, and efficiency in mind in order to provide the most realistic results.

+## What is Passbench useful for?

+A lot of *people don't know what makes a good password*.
+In fact, a lot of password requirements on websites and applications actually **reduce the security** of your password.
+Experimenting with **Passbench allows you to understand what makes a good password**.
+Such knowledge becomes really useful when you are trying to create a password or passcode for any reason.
+While brute-force password attacks aren't a huge problem today, this little application's usefulness still stands.

 # Download Passbench

 [Get Passbench on Github](https://github.com/kthewhispers/Passbench/blob/master/binaries/)